qfuggett/skin_shelf/README.md

 # Skin Shelf App

-A Ruby on Rails application that with a Content Management System taht uses RESTful routes.
+A Ruby on Rails application that with a Content Management System that uses RESTful routes.

 ## Installation